 PeerTube for Zcash: Decision + Implementation Plan

-This document defines the MVP scope, hosting approach, federation posture, moderation baseline, and sustainability model, and reflects live infrastructure progress and an active build timeline.
+This document defines the MVP scope, hosting approach, federation posture, moderation baseline, and sustainability model, and reflects live infrastructure progress.

 Target: Invite-only alpha by April 30, 2026.